coleygroup/rdcanon/README.md

 Isotope labels are not currently supported, nor is chirality or directionality beyond tetrahedral centers and cis/trans isomerism.

-Bond queries that represent more than one bond type other than unspecified bonds (single or aromatic)

-Finally, while the sequence of primitives is optimized within a recursive SMARTS, the sequence of atomic queries is not.

-These latter two points will likely be addressable if RDKit provided a way to modify query bonds with SMARTS.

 ### Manuscript Figures and Tests
 All data can be found in the manuscripts/data directory.